MJ Melendez Player Props: Royals vs. Blue Jays

-After going 2-for-5 with a double, a home run and two RBI in his most recent game, MJ Melendez and the Kansas City Royals take on the Toronto Blue Jays (who will hand the ball to Yusei Kikuchi) at 7:40 PM ET on Tuesday.
+MJ Melendez -- 2-for-5 with a double, a home run and two RBI in his last game -- will be in action for the Kansas City Royals versus the Toronto Blue Jays, with Alek Manoah on the mound, on April 5 at 7:40 PM ET.

-In his previous appearance, he collected two extra-base hits (2-for-5 with a double, a home run and two RBI) against the Blue Jays.
+In his previous game, he racked up two extra-base hits (2-for-5 with a double, a home run and two RBI) against the Blue Jays.

 MJ Melendez Game Info & Props vs. the Blue Jays